hotrodorm/hotrod/hotrod-project/docs/architecture.md

-# The Internal Architecture of Generator
+# The Internal Architecture of the Generator

 To make the generator highly configurable the meta data is compiled first from multiple sources.
 Namely: